-Michelle Allen tells Workingmums.co.uk how she ditched her job in advertising to sell Stella & Dot jewellry.
+Michelle Allen tells workingmums.co.uk how she ditched her job in advertising to sell Stella & Dot jewellery.

 Michelle Allen was working as director of sponsorship at Intelligence Squared and had been new business development director of a leading media and marketing analysts.
 She had spent 14 years in media monitoring, but she wasn’t satisfied with her career.

 She had been full time up until her children were born and had travelled extensively.
 She went back three days a week after her first child was born seven years ago.
 There was a lot of pressure to meet targets and she had lost interest in the job.
 “I had been doing it for a long time and I wanted to feel passionate about something and to do something for myself,” she said.